Density-Modulated Boids and Stigmergic Coverage: Phase Transitions in 500k-Agent Exploration Swarms

 5. Results

-- Runtime/step scaled linearly with ; message overhead remained per agent via local neighborhoods.
+- Runtime/step scales linearly with on the OpenMP path; message overhead remains per agent via local neighborhoods.

 - (Figures and Tables):